 Hyatt Regency Resort and Spa at Gainey Ranch

-Not only does this resort have fabulous dining and spa options for the adults, it has golf, tennis, and a 2.5 acre water playground complete with a three story waterslide.
+Not only does this resort have fabulous dining and spa options for the adults, but it also has golf, tennis, and a 2.5-acre water playground complete with a three-story waterslide.
 Just what the kids want on vacation.
-There’s also Camp Hyatt kids club available year round if mom and dad need a break from the kids.
-You can check out the latest prices and get more details about the accommodations, but most families will want a room with two queens or a suite for plenty of space.

 The Scottsdale Resort at McCormick Ranch

-While this resort may see its fair share of conference goers, it is the perfect place for families with an excellent location in Scottsdale, generous sized rooms, and beautiful pools.
-The on property restaurants are top notch, but you won’t want to go anywhere else once you try their morning cinnamon rolls.
-See more details and get current rates for this property and read our full review here.
+While this resort may see its fair share of conference-goers, it is a great option for families and children of all ages, with an excellent location in Scottsdale, generous-sized rooms, and beautiful pools.
+The on-property restaurants are top-notch, but you won’t want to go anywhere else once you try their morning cinnamon rolls.

 Sheraton Grand at Wild Horse Pass

 This resort reflects the culture of the local Gila River Indian community, from its rooms to the restaurants to its spa.
 It makes for a very unique destination in the desert southwest.

 The property offers all kinds of fun things to do, including golf courses, tennis courts, four swimming pools, and a waterslide.
 Not to mention it is home to the only AAA Five Diamond Restaurant in Arizona, Kai.
 Nearby is Rawhide (see above) and a major outlet mall for shopping.